pixelbrackets/html5-mini-template/README.md

 This package is used on [html5example.com](https://html5example.com/).

-If you are in need of an HTML document once only, then use a commandline tool like HTTPie and run `http https://html5example.com > index.html`.
+If you are in need of an HTML document once only, then you may use a commandline tool like HTTPie and run
+`http https://html5example.com > index.html` to save a template file.

-The webapp supports some [options](#options) of this package as well, for example `http POST https://html5example.com title=Minimal-Template > index.html` to pass a custom title.
+The webapp supports some [options](#options) of this package as well, for example
+`http POST https://html5example.com title=Minimal-Template > index.html`
+to pass a custom title.

 ## Requirements